240415-NET/trainer-code/Week3/TrackMyStuff/AppPlanningDocument.md

 ### Home Inventory/Receipt tracker (More code)

-- Accounts for more than one user's stuff
+- Accounts for more than one user's stuff - We have successfully stored multiple users, but not their stuff (yet)
 - Different categories of items (Furniture, Clothes, etc)
 - Storing the original value of the items
 - description